garrandall/popular-music-data/tracks/i-m-ready-for-love-martha-the-vandellas.md

 But right now, I feel the need for love
 And you, you have a love
 A love I need, oh, to comfort me
-Ooh, and I'm ready for love
+Oh, and I'm ready for love
 I'm truly ready for love
 Your wonderful, sweet, sweet love
 Right now I'm ready for love